stomaras/Javascript-From-zero-to-hero/README.md

      - Now it's time to monitor your users' behavior and make some changes to your website if necessary.
      - You should also update your content regularly in order to show your users that your website is alive!
 For instance, a blog can be        a great way of doing that.

+  # Killer website project

+   - Use google fonts in order to get css from the internet